This is one of several long bridges we crossed

 that many homes in eastern British Columbia and Alberta have some type

-of camper parked next to them.
+of RV parked next to them.
 That was very apparent on our journey to

 Alaska in June.